 When a public servant uses nonpublic information for their own benefit, they may be committing the crime of misuse of official information.
 Misuse of official information is a class 6 felony in Colorado.
 The penalties for misuse of official information include 12 to 18 months in prison and a fine of up to $100,000.

-Official misconduct involves public servants who use their position to obtain a benefit or cause harm to another person.
+Official misconduct in Colorado involves public servants who use their position to obtain a benefit or cause harm to another person.
 Official misconduct in the first degree is a class 2 misdemeanor, with penalties including 3 to 12 months in jail and a fine of up to $1,000.

 It is a criminal offense for a public servant to request pecuniary benefit for performing an official action knowing they are required to perform that action without compensation.
 Soliciting unlawful compensation is a class 2 misdemeanor.
 Penalties include 3 to 12 months in jail and a fine of up to $1,000.